elioelhage/Better-Crunchyroll/README.md

 **Better Crunchyroll** is a community-made browser extension focused on making Crunchyroll more comfortable, practical, and customizable to use.

-It keeps Crunchyroll's existing service and player, then adds quality-of-life improvements around the watch experience—cleaner episode navigation, smarter player controls, optional spoiler protection, keyboard shortcuts, automatic skipping, and a more polished fullscreen layout.
+It keeps Crunchyroll's existing service and player, then adds quality-of-life improvements around the watch experience cleaner episode navigation, smarter player controls, optional spoiler protection, keyboard shortcuts, automatic skipping, and a more polished fullscreen layout.

 ## Features